 What happens if I miss a Life Skills class?

-Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Reference Classroom.
+Students with non-COVID related absences, for example scheduling conflicts, can keep up with access to their online Life Skills Online Resource Classroom.

 What happens when the school is closed?

 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.

 In the case of a COVID-related shut down, illness, or quarantine, all students in the In-Person Life Skills program will be transferred into the Virtual Life Skills format to complete their remaining classes.
 Students will already be familiar with the virtual platform because this is where their at-home reference information is found!

 Very rarely!
 Unless the roads are dire (e.g. heavy freezing rain), classes will run.
 All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.

 What are your COVID safety precautions?